Hiking the Tantalus Arboretum Trail on Oʻahu, Hawaiʻi

 Tantalus Arboretum Trail

-Here, the trail passes through the close grouping of trees, then drops down a steep step before leaving the little tunnel behind on the other side.
+Here, the trail passes through a close grouping of trees, dropping down a steep step before leaving the little tunnel on the other side.

 Tantalus Arboretum Trail